Simple Interest

 T is the total time period.

-n is the number of times interest is increased or compounded in a year.
+n is the number of times interest is compounded per year.

 To find the annual interest rate (R), rearrange the simple interest formula: